 Hygiene Practices in the Colonies

 Colonists also had differing beliefs about the benefits of bathing.
-In this era, people believed that bathing created a significant risk for catching diseases, and they thought that too much bathing destroyed the skin’s natural oils.
+In this era, people believed that bathing created a significant risk for catching diseases.
+They also thought that too much bathing destroyed the skin’s natural oils.
 Bathing was also connected with some health issues, and people took baths to prevent or treat illnesses.
 For instance, warm springs in Virginia were available for medicinal treatment of health issues such as rheumatism.
 President Thomas Jefferson is said to have tried warm spring baths for rheumatism, but his treatment was unsuccessful.
-Public bath houses were popular in Europe during the 1700s, but these institutions were not common in America until after the Civil War.
-Gradually, as people became more concerned about personal hygiene and began bathing more regularly, they also began washing their clothes more often and being concerned with wearing clean clothes.
+Public bath houses were popular in Europe during the 1700s.
+However, these institutions were not common in America until after the Civil War.
+Gradually, as people became more concerned about personal hygiene, they began bathing more regularly.
+They also started washing their clothes more often and cared about wearing clean clothes.
 Colonists also used herbs and flowers to try to cover up body odors in clothing.